● How can I join the team?

 ● Can I bring my own horse?

-The horses used in our IHSA Program are owned by Durango Farm.
+The horses used in our IHSA Program are owned by Great Scott Farm.
 You will not be able to ride your own horse for lessons and shows.
 Show horses are provided by the hosting school and you will ride different school horses in lessons to make you more adaptable to show situations and improve your overall riding skill.
 Should you want to bring your horse to school with you, there are barns in the area that do offer boarding.

 ● Do I need my own equipment to participate in the riding program?